This Windows 11 Dell Laptop is ONLY $200 for Cyber Monday | Digital Trends

 With Cyber Monday deals in full swing, you are probably on the hunt for an affordable, everyday laptop for school and work.
 You might be looking for something with a sturdy design, decent specifications, and great value.
 Some of the best Cyber Monday laptop deals we’ve seen this year have been from Dell, which has many great laptops across different price ranges.
 If you’re looking for your next daily driver, then Dell laptop Cyber Monday deals will certainly deliver.
-Right now, you can pick up a Dell Inspiron 15 3000 laptop with Windows 11 for just $200, which is a massive $189 off the original price of $389.
+Right now, you can pick up the Dell Inspiron 15 3000 laptop – which ships running Windows 11 – for just $200, which is a massive $189 off the original price of $389.
 The availability of this deal is limited, so make sure to pick it up as soon as you can!

 It also comes with Windows 11 straight out of the box, so you can enjoy all the improvements and get quick updates with new features.
 The spacious 15.6-inch screen also benefits from Windows 11’s excellent multitasking support, so you can have multiple windows side by side when you’re working on research papers.
 The battery life lasts for a solid amount of time, and if you ever need additional juice, Dell’s ExpressCharge capabilities let you recharge your laptop by up to 80% in just an hour.
 There are also plenty of ports for you to plug into, including three USB slots, an SD card reader, and a full-sized HDMI port.